 - No reliable, tested backups

-- No clear process for isolating and recovering systems
+- No clear process to isolate and recover systems

-Most real-world incidents start with stolen credentials or phishing, then escalate through weak access controls.
+Most incidents start with stolen credentials or phishing and then escalate through weak access controls.
+Your goal is to make that escalation hard and recovery fast.

 If you want the biggest protection quickly, do this first:

-- Enable MFA everywhere (email, payroll, banking, admin panels, password manager).
+- Enable MFA/passkeys everywhere (email, payroll, banking, domain/DNS, admin panels, password manager).

-- Standardize passwords using a password manager with unique random passwords.
+- Deploy a password manager and eliminate reused passwords.

-- Implement reliable backups and perform a restore test.
+- Implement backups that are ransomware-resistant and run a real restore test.

-- Patch regularly (OS, browsers, VPN, plugins, SaaS admins).
+- Patch consistently (OS, browsers, VPN, plugins, routers, key SaaS settings).

 Common failure mode

-Many companies have “backups” that have never been tested.
-A backup that cannot restore is not a backup.
+Many companies have “backups” that have never been restored in a test.
+A backup you cannot restore quickly is not a backup.

 - Accounts: email, banking, payroll, CRM, hosting, domain/DNS, cloud, social.

-- Devices: laptops, phones, tablets, shared office machines.
+- Devices: laptops, phones, tablets, office machines, any shared hardware.

 - Admins: who has admin access to what (and why).